 Several factors contribute to digital eye strain, such as:

 On average, people tend to blink less when using a computer than when reading a printed text.
-This can cause dry eye, which can also contribute to digital eye strain.
+This can cause dry eye, which can contribute to digital eye strain.

 Rand Diab, MD, an ophthalmologist at Franciscan Physician Network Hammond Clinic in Munster, Indiana, recommends the use of lubricating drops, such as artificial tears.
 These eye drops can be purchased over the counter and used up to four times a day.